torstenboettjer/flake_psql/README.md

 # PostgreSQL Server Flake

-This flake enables database engineers to automate the setup of custom PostgreSQL server.
-Flakes represent NixOS artifacts that provide isolated service-delivery environments.
-Relying on NixOS, system engineers consolidate the development and deployment process for managed services.
-Flakes are configuration files that allow operators to run different applications and service specific scripts using a virtual filesystem, rather than a virtual runtime.
-This enables engineers to capture kernel- and user-space configurations in the same file to define custom `develop`, `run`, `shell`, and `build` commands.
+This repository empowers system and database administrators to automate PostgreSQL server deployments with NixOS flakes.
+Flakes provide a consolidated, declarative approach to service configuration, isolating your development and deployment environments.

+By leveraging NixOS flakes, you can capture both kernel and user-space configurations in a single file.
+This allows you to define custom `develop`, `run`, `shell`, and `build` commands, streamlining the entire service lifecycle.
+The repository's use of a virtual filesystem, rather than a virtual runtime, gives you precise control over your managed services and their dependencies without the overhead of traditional virtual environments.

 ## Project Structure